Quick Answer

 One-Breath Recap

 Alternative investments are five non-traditional products, each with a signature risk.
-Limited partnerships pass income and losses through on a K-1 and lock capital up for years, so illiquidity disqualifies near-retirement clients; the general partner has unlimited liability while the limited partner does not, and an LP who manages loses that shield.
-Exchange-traded notes and structured products are unsecured issuer promises, so credit risk is the point, and structured-product principal protection holds only at maturity.
-Leveraged and inverse funds reset daily, so compounding decays value over any period longer than a single session, making both intraday tools rather than buy-and-hold holdings.
-Match every product to time horizon, liquidity needs, and risk tolerance.
+Limited partnerships pass income and losses through on a K-1 and lock capital up for years, so illiquidity disqualifies near-retirement clients; the general partner has unlimited liability while the limited partner does not, and a limited partner who exercises control over management risks that shield; exchange-traded notes and structured products are unsecured issuer promises, so credit risk is the point, and structured-product principal protection holds only at maturity.
+Leveraged and inverse funds reset daily, so returns can diverge sharply from the stated multiple and decay in volatile markets over any period longer than a single session, making both intraday tools rather than buy-and-hold holdings; match every product to time horizon, liquidity needs, and risk tolerance.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Alternative Investments unit for the complete lesson.
+Read the full Alternative Investments unit.